Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/1-Economics_Basics-slides.md

 Notes:

 - Where the curves meet we obtain a point of equilibrium, which establishes a market quantity and a market price.
-- If price is higher than equilibrium price:
-  - more supply than demand
-  - some goods remain unsold
-  - sellers will be forced to reduce the price to get rid of their stock.
+- If price is higher than equilibrium price -> more supply than demand -> some goods remain unsold -> sellers will be forced to reduce the price to get rid of their stock.
-- if price is lower:
-  - there is more demand than supply.
-  - this leads to shortages of the good
-  - sellers will notice this and increase the price.
+- If price is lower than equilibrium price -> more demand than supply -> shortages of the good -> sellers will increase the price to marke more profit.
 - Hence, we always converge to the equilibrium price.
-- Similarly, if the quantity supplied is too low, there is a business opportunity to supply more unit of the good and make a profit, so eventually someone will increase the supply quantity.
+- If the quantity supplied is too low -> business opportunity to supply more unit of the good and make a profit -> eventually someone will increase the supply quantity.

 ---